 - The kids cycle skills can also be tested at the Kendal Bike Track in Burnside.

 - For a wide range of downhill mountainbiking, Christchurch Adventure Park in the Cashmere Hills is the latest attraction.
 There’s also a pump track track for the kids.
-NOTE: CURRENTLY CLOSED DUE TO FIRE DAMAGE
+NOW REOPENED!

 - There are also a number of BMX tracks around the city for more adventurous bike skills, including Kyle Park (Hornby), Bexley Park (Bexley), Nepal Reserve (Burnside), Burwood Park (Shirley), Craighead Reserve (Northcote), and Hunter Tce Playground (Cashmere).